Create a Takeoff

 Takeoffs will default to imperial measurements but you can use the Takeoff Settings sub-tab to switch a project to metric.

-- Make sure you’ve already set the scale and you’re on the takeoff tab and select “New Takeoff”
+On the takeoff tab and select “New Takeoff”

 Repeat these steps to create additional takeoffs